Christmas

 ‘The other reason why I am inclined to have individual arrangements is that they can be much more easily re-used or repositioned in other areas of the house for the rest of the Christmas period, lighting up a side table in a hallway, for example, when not on your main dining room table.’

-3. Create place settings
+4. Create place settings

 (Image credit: Ward & Co/Jonathan Bond Photography)

 ‘For me, candles and tealights in this look should always be white,’ says Rosie.
-‘It works well when they blend in and create a warm, soft ambience.
+‘It works well when they blend in and create a warm, soft ambiance.
 A tip to consider is to buy good quality candles as they are likely to be lit for a long time and shouldn’t then burn out too quickly.
 Be careful with the placement of your candles as you don’t want to set any of the foliage alight.’

-Set a folded white napkin on top of the plate.
-For fun, you might want to learn how to fold a Christmas tree napkin here instead.
-It’s at this stage that you can add a few floral stems tied informally with ribbon.
-If you’re pulling crackers (like these from Nancy & Betty) before dining, one of these can be set on the plate as well to create a V-shape with the napkin.
+If you’re pulling crackers before dining, one of these can be set on the plate as well to create a V-shape with the napkin.
 However, if they’re to be enjoyed later, set them to one side.
 Or perhaps you want to introduce Christmas table gifts here instead?

-4. Position the floral centerpiece
+5. Position the floral centerpiece

 (Image credit: Ward & Co/Jonathan Bond Photography)